shantdashjian/k8s-refresher/review.md

 ## Ecosystem:
 1. Use Kubernetes Dashboard, Octant, Lens, or K9s to monitor the cluster.
 2. Use KubeView to visualize it.
+Here are the [installation steps](kubeview-installation-steps.md).

 ## Deep Dive
 1. **Packaging:** You package your application in an container image and push it to a container registry.